How to get touch with us over the festive period

 How does this affect my business?

-It is imperative that business owners consider these laws before implementing CCTV or other cameras on their premises.
-Proper consideration needs to be given to who will be filmed, and there are a number of steps to take especially if members of the public or employees are likely to be caught on camera.
+Business owners must consider these laws before implementing CCTV or other cameras on their premises.
+Proper consideration needs to be given to who will be filmed, and there are several steps to take especially if members of the public or employees are likely to be caught on camera.
 If you would like further advice, please get in touch with one of our data protection lawyers.

 Find out more